pronovic/smartapp-sensortrack/DEVELOPER.md

 in `config/local/sensortrack/server/application.yaml`.
 InfluxDB is running at localhost:8086 and Grafana is at localhost:3000.

-## Continuous Integration (CI)

-We use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
-See [.github/workflows/tox.yml](.github/workflows/tox.yml) for the definition of the workflow, and go to the [Actions tab](https://github.com/pronovic/smartapp-sensortrack/actions) to see what actions have been executed.

 ## Pre-Commit Hooks

 We rely on pre-commit hooks to ensure that the code is properly-formatted,